 It’s not just sunshine, oranges and palm trees, although all three feature heavily in Valencia.
-A less obvious Spanish destination, than Barcelona and Madrid, but now a city throwing out a fairly irresistible lure (including international schools) to expat families.
+The city is a less obvious Spanish destination, than Barcelona and Madrid, but now throws out a fairly irresistible lure (including international schools) to expat families.

 Unemployment has been rife in Spain, even before the arrival of Covid, but Valencia is the country’s third largest economy, mainly built on tourism, plastics, agriculture (oranges!) and ceramic tiles.
 A large number of these companies are international and employ English speaking expats, although it is a huge help if you can speak (at least some) Spanish.
 It also has one of the four stock exchanges in Spain, a thriving port and excellent connections with the rest of Europe, which definitely put it on the map for digital nomads.